SouravSharan/FaceClassificationWebApp/README.md

   * Beautiful Soup

 ## Face Detection and Classification
   Data was collected by scraping images from google using Beautiful Soup.
+Around 500 images were downloaded for each class, from which around 150 faces which were fit for training were extracted.
+A sample dataset has been uploaded [here](https://github.com/SouravSharan/FaceClassificationWebApp/tree/master/sample_data).

 ## Face Detection and Classification
   Several approches were tried for face classification.